malbit/arqma-mq/README.md

 The difference between a request and a command is that a request includes an additional opaque tag value which is used to identify a reply.
 For example you could register a `general.backwards` request that takes a string that receives a reply containing that string reversed.
-When invoking the request via LokiMQ you provide a callback to be invoked when the reply arrives.
+When invoking the request via ArqmaMQ you provide a callback to be invoked when the reply arrives.
 On the wire this looks like:

     <<< [general.backwards] [v71.&a] [hello world]
     >>> [REPLY] [v71.&a] [dlrow olleh]

-where each [] denotes a message part and `v71.&a` is a unique randomly generated identifier handled by LokiMQ (both the invoker and the recipient code only see the `hello world`/`dlrow olleh` message parts).
+where each [] denotes a message part and `v71.&a` is a unique randomly generated identifier handled by ArqmaMQ (both the invoker and the recipient code only see the `hello world`/`dlrow olleh` message parts).

 In contrast, regular registered commands have no identifier or expected reply callback.
 For example